Gradual Injuries Can Qualify You for Workers' Comp Benefits

 - Factory workers who do the same repetitive motion for their entire shift

 - Construction workers who are consistently exposed to the repetitive rhythms of jackhammers and other heavy equipment

 - Auto mechanics who are exposed to toxic chemicals on a daily basis

 Cumulative trauma injuries can even be psychological.
 Employees who are exposed to extremely stressful, overwhelming, or frightening situations regularly may find that they become less emotionally stable over time.

 It can be more difficult for a worker with cumulative trauma injuries to obtain workers' compensation benefits because the cause of the injury is not as blatantly obvious.
 The insurance company may try to deny your claim, so it is important that you see a doctor who can properly diagnose whether your pain is the result of a cumulative trauma injury.

-If you've been injured on the job and you're having trouble with filing for workers' compensation benefits, contact the Accident & Disability Attorneys of Monge & Associates at (800) 860-8021.
+If you've been injured on the job and you're having trouble with filing for workers' compensation benefits, contact the attorneys of Monge & Associates at (800) 860-8021.